denisecase/spark-challenge/README.md

 ## Challenges - Getting Started

-1. Create data.txt in the root project folder.
 1. Where does program execution begin?
 1. Update the main method to check that exactly one argument is provided.
 1. If not, output a message and call System.exit(0);